storacha/w3filecoin-infra/docs/architecture.md

 The w3filecoin stack has an API that authorized _Storefront_s can use in order to:

-- Submit _piece_s for to be included into the aggregates for which Filecoin deals are arranged.
+- Submit _piece_s to be included into the aggregates for which Filecoin deals are arranged.
+  - `piece` is added to the `piece-store` and added to the queue processor pipeline.
+See [piece schema](#piece-store-schema)
 - Query Filecoin deal status of the aggregate by submitted _piece_s.

 And an API for the authorized deal _Broker_s in order to:

 - Report failed aggregate deals

-TODO complete this subsection

-- Piece submission - w3filecoin is designed to enable CARs from multiple sources to easily enter into the pipeline
-  - Authorized actors can submit pieces into the system
-  - Submitted pieces go through aggregation and deal submission process
-- Report API for failed aggregates to land into Storage Providers?
-- Get to know state of deals
-- ...
+TODO add API docs

 ## Processor Stack

 When a `piece` is submitted into the w3filecoin pipeline, its journey starts by getting queued to be included into an `aggregate` piece (large compound piece) that is offered to Storage Providers.
-The `Queue stack` consists of a **multiple queue system**, where individual pieces get accumulated until they can be formed into (**32GiB** piece) aggregate.
+The `Processor stack` consists of a **multiple queue system**, where individual pieces get accumulated until they can be formed into (**32GiB** piece) aggregate.

 This design is built on top of the following assumptions:
 - Maximum SQS batch size for standard queue is **10_000**